 14 For the love of Christ compels us, because we judge thus: that if One died for all, then all died;

-If some think that Paul’s team is imbalanced mentally, then they need to know the motivating principle that directed their ministry.
-Paul explains their protocols of doing what they do in this section.
+If some thought that Paul’s team was imbalanced mentally, then they needed to know the motivating principle that directed their ministry.
+Paul explained their protocols of doing what they did in this section.

 the love of Christ

 The “love of Christ” here is not the Christian’s love for Christ but His love for them.

 Christ’s love for the believer is the primary motivation for evangelism.

 The primary motivation for service to our Lord is His love for us.
 Our Lord never stops loving us.
 He does not stop loving us when we step out of fellowship.
 It grieves Him, but He loves us, nevertheless (Jn 11:3-5; 13:1; 13:23; 14:21; 15:9; Ga 2:20; Eph 5:1-2, 25; Re 1:5).

 The belief that Christ loved the Christian enough to die for him is the supreme motivation behind all service for Him.
 If a person accepts, believes, and appropriates what Christ did for him, it will compel or motivate Him to serve his Lord.
 It is transformative.
 Christ’s love should hold the believer in its grip.
 Its powerful influence places a person in a position where he has no choice but to serve Him.